JenishRevaldo/Sentiment-Analysis-On-Tweets/README.md

 ## Note

 This script may not effectively scrape data from Twitter using `snscrape` due to changes in Twitter's policies.
 Consider using alternative approaches, such as the Twitter API with libraries like Tweepy, for reliable access to Twitter data.

-## Alternative Approach

-Consider using the Twitter API with libraries like Tweepy for a more reliable and sanctioned method of accessing Twitter data.
-Ensure you comply with Twitter's Developer Agreement and Policy.